Sun Chen: As a regent

 Sun Chen and his predecessor Sun Jun were cousins; both were great-grandsons of the founding emperor Sun Quan's uncle Sun Jing, and grandsons of Sun Gao (孙暠).
 Very little is known about his career up to Sun Jun's sudden illness in 256, when the latter chose to transfer his power to Sun Chen.
 Sun Jun died soon thereafter, and Sun Chen became regent.
-The general Lü Ju was angry at the development (as Sun Jun was already resented for his dictatorial style and lack of accomplishments), and, in conjunction with the minister Teng Yin, he attempted to overthrow Sun Chen.
+The general Lü Ju was angry at the development, (Note: Sun Jun was already resented for his dictatorial style and lack of accomplishments.
+However, Lü Ju being angry (大怒) at Sun Chen's appointment was found in Lü's biography in Sanguozhi; Sun Chen's biography recorded that when Lü Ju heard of Sun Chen's appointment, he was "greatly alarmed" (大恐).) and, in conjunction with the minister Teng Yin, he attempted to overthrow Sun Chen.
 Sun Chen struck back militarily, and his forces defeated Teng Yin and Lü Ju.
 Teng Yin and his clan were executed while Lü Ju committed suicide.
 In the light of his defeat of Teng Yin and Lü Ju, Sun Chen began to become extremely arrogant.

 In 257, at the age of 14, Sun Liang began to personally handle some important matters of state.
 He established a personal guard corps, consistent of young men and officers with age similar to his, stating that he intended to grow up with them.
 He also sometimes questioned Sun Chen's decisions.
 Sun Chen began to be somewhat apprehensive of the young emperor.